-7.5.
+7.6.
 Probation period

 Setting up a new Cochrane Group is a challenging task, and it is also a significant responsibility to be part of Cochrane's global presence.
-As a result of this we will introduce a probation system whereby new Groups are assessed after one year to ensure that they are progressing as expected in their plans and to ensure that they are capable of building the presence they have set out to build.
-This will first and foremost be a supportive mechanism to ensure that Groups are receiving the support and mentorship they require to succeed.
+Accordingly, we will introduce a probation system whereby new Groups are assessed after one year to ensure that they are progressing as expected in their plans and to ensure that they are capable of building the presence they have promised.
+Where progress has been slower than planned the approach will be to assess both the performance and the support and mentorship they require to succeed.

-7.6.
+7.7.
 Centre Directors' Executive